syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 # Orientation

-The `orientation` property determines the order in which steps are displayed in the Stepper.
-The possible orientations are `horizontal` and `vertical` layouts.
+You can use the `orientation` property to set `Horizontal` or `Vertical` orientations, which controls the sequence order of the steps displayed in the Stepper.
 By default, the orientation is set to `horizontal`.

 ## Horizontal

-The `horizontal` orientation results in presenting the stepper steps in a side-by-side fashion, progressing from left to right.
+The Stepper steps are arranged in a side-by-side manner, by setting the `Horizontal` in the `orientation` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}